by Bill Nugent

 Calvinists rightly argue that if Christ died for all people’s sins, not just for the sins of the elect, then all people will eventually be reconciled to God.
 Nevertheless, Calvinists generally reject ultimate reconciliation.
-Calvinists teach limited atonement in spite of the clear message of I John 2:2.
-Prior commitment to the doctrine of endless torment is likely the reason why Calvinists essentially reject the plain meaning of the scriptural statement in First John 2:2 that says that Jesus died for the sins of every person in the world.
+Calvinists teach limited atonement in spite of the clear teaching of First John 2:2.
+Prior commitment to the doctrine of endless torment is likely the reason why Calvinists essentially reject the plain meaning of the scriptural statement in First John 2:2 which clearly says that Jesus died for the sins of every person in the world.

 First Timothy 4:10 says “we trust in the living God, who is the saviour of all men, specially of those who believe.”
-Those who believe in Christ are saved from ever going to hell.
+We who receive forgiveness through Christ are saved from ever going to hell.
 Those who reject Christ and die in their sins, will go through hell after they die but Christ reconciles them at the end of hell.
 Notice that this verse gives a clear distinction between two classes of people.
 The two classes are both included in the group “all men” and the two groups are believers and unbelievers.
-God is the savior of both classes of people, just at different times.
+Christ is the savior of both classes of people, just at different times.
 Those who believe are reconciled now; those who disbelieve are reconciled at the end of hell.

 Hell will end.
 The Bible doesn’t tell us exactly how it will end but then again why should it?
 The duration of hell concerns the lost and I’m not lost.
 Some will joke and say that hell eventually freezes over but I care not to speculate.
-I’ll only say that the lost suffer their full punishment in hell and then come to the Father through Christ.
+I’ll only say that the lost suffer their punishment in hell and then come to the Father through Christ.
 At the end of hell, the lost are somehow given grace to turn to Christ.
-I don’t know the specifics of how that will happen.
+The Bible doesn’t give the specifics of how that will happen.

 The Bible teaches that the lost will be in hell for the ages and those who are saved through faith in Christ are delivered from ever going to hell and will be alive in heaven for the ages.
 New testament phrases such as “life everlasting” and “eternal life” and “live forever” contain the Greek words “aion” and “aionios.”

 If the believer’s life in Christ is “age lasting” does that mean our lives in heaven will someday end?
 No, the term “age lasting” merely acknowledges that we live for a period of time called “the ages” during which all things will be made subject to Christ.
-All things will be made subject to Christ in a step by step orderly fashion.
-The end result is to be, as First Corinthians 15:28 states: “that God may be all in all.”
+All things will be made subject to Christ in a step by step orderly fashion during the ages.
+This is so that at the end of the ages, as First Corinthians 15:28 states: “that God may be all in all.”
 God will not be “all in some” or “some in all” but God will be “all in all.”
-All people are eventually fully reconciled to God and all people will fully enjoy relationship with God at the end of the ages.
+All people will be eventually fully reconciled to God and all people will fully enjoy relationship with God at the end of the ages.
 Of course we will continue to live with God in our glorified resurrection bodies after the end of the ages!